fgeller/kt/README.md

             group          consumer group information and modification.
             admin          basic cluster administration.

-    Use "kt [command] -help" for for information about the command.
+    Use "hkt [command] -help" for for information about the command.